open-contracting-extensions/ocds_budget_and_spend_extension/examples/flat.md

 The Open Contracting Data Standard, and the budgets and spend extension, have been structured to support round-tripping data between 'flat' (tabular) and tree structured (JSON) data representation.

-The python package [flatten-tool](https://flatten-tool.readthedocs.io/en/latest/) is used in the OCDS Validator to allow creation of spreadsheet or multiple CSV file representations of an OCDS JSON file.
+The python package [flatten-tool](https://flatten-tool.readthedocs.io/en/latest/) is used in the OCDS Data Review Tool to allow creation of spreadsheet or multiple CSV file representations of an OCDS JSON file.
 The resulting tables should be ready to:

 * Join together to have a full picture of each contracting process and contract;
 * Join against fiscal data from a Fiscal Data Package;